nicolas-robette/GDAtools/README.md

 * Specific Multiple Correspondence Analysis
 * Class Specific Analysis
+* Nonsymmetric Correspondence Analysis
-* two-table and k-table analyses : Multiple Factor Analysis, between- and within-class analysis, MCA and PCA with instrumental variables or orthogonal instrumental variables, discriminant analysis, coinertia analysis
+* two-table and k-table analyses : Multiple Factor Analysis, between- and within-class analysis, MCA and PCA with instrumental variables or orthogonal instrumental variables, discriminant analysis, coinertia analysis, etc.
-* guides for interpretation (contributions, test-values, etc.)
+* guides for interpretation (contributions, quality of representation, test-values, etc.)
 * analysis of structuring factors (concentration ellipses, interactions, etc.)
-* inductive tests
+* inductive analysis (typicality and homogeneity tests, confidence ellipses)
 * bootstrap validation
 * many graphical representations for MCA and variants (with and without [`ggplot2`](https://ggplot2.tidyverse.org/))
 * plots for hierarchical clustering

 \

 Initially, I developed `GDAtools` because the [`FactoMineR`](http://factominer.free.fr/) package, which I was using at the time, did not offer some of the techniques I needed, in particular specific MCA.
 So I tried to program the main functions of `GDAtools` to be compatible with the MCA of [`FactoMineR`] and vice versa.
 Then I discovered the [`ade4`](http://pbil.univ-lyon1.fr/ade4/home.php?lang=eng) package, which offers an incredibly rich range of possibilities.
 However, it is oriented towards ecology, which does not exactly correspond to the needs of social scientists (of which I am one).
 However, I was very much inspired by it for the GDAtools 2.0 version, in particular for the multi-table methods, with instrumental variables, etc.
 Lately, I have also tried to develop the package a bit beyond the GDA toolkit "à la Le Roux et Rouanet", which was the initial goal.

 \

 ## Documentation

 Please visit [https://nicolas-robette.github.io/GDAtools/](https://nicolas-robette.github.io/GDAtools/) for documentation

 \

 ## Installation